Progress report for LNE17-357

 Dehulling equipment available to smaller-scale growers and processors of ancient grains varies in effectiveness, cost, and safety for the operator.
 Systematic testing of this equipment will provide farmers with options best suited to their individual enterprises and equipment budgets.

-(The five-member advisory committee, each of whom is experienced with the dehulling process and machinery, met in December 2017 to consider the methodology for the research.
+The five-member advisory committee, each of whom is experienced with the dehulling process and machinery, met in December 2017 and again in January 2018 to consider the methodology for the research.
 The following has been approved by the committee.
-Further refinements, including a final list of the dehulling machines to be tested, will be made at an upcoming meeting in January 2018.)

-Because dehulling efficiency has been shown to be affected by crop species, variety, and growing season, each dehuller will be tested using a single variety of each ancient grain (einkorn, spelt, emmer), each grown in the same year.
+Dehulling machines to be tested include a commercial impact dehuller, a commercial abrasion dehuller, and three famer-made dehullers.
+Because dehulling efficiency has been shown to be affected by crop species, variety, and growing season, each dehuller will be tested using a single variety of at least two ancient wheats (einkorn, spelt, emmer), each grown in the same year at the same farm.
 Seed lots will be tested for grain moisture, which can significantly affect dehulling efficiency, before each dehuller trial.
-Each dehuller will be fed 5 kg samples of each ancient wheat in random order.
+Each dehuller will be fed 5 kg samples of each ancient wheat.
 Sample throughput time will be determined with a stopwatch.
 This procedure will be replicated three times.
-Each sample will later be separated into dehulled kernel, undehulled kernel, empty hull, and fines fractions using a tabletop aspirator and lab-scale gravity table.
-Because presence of broken kernels can negatively affect marketability, four 10 g subsamples of each sample will be separated by hand into whole kernel and broken kernel fractions.
+After throughput, each sample will be weighed and then separated into dehulled kernel, undehulled kernel, empty hull, and fines fractions.
+Because presence of broken kernels can negatively affect marketability and shelf life, four 10 g subsamples of each sample will be separated by hand into whole kernel and broken kernel fractions.

 Data to be collected include mass of the fractions in each sample and throughput time per sample.
 Dehulling efficiency will be calculated using the advisory committee farmers’ preferred method, i.e., as a ratio of mass of dehulled kernels (whole and broken) to whole sample mass.
 Percent broken kernels will be calculated as the ratio of mass of broken kernels to mass of whole and broken kernels.
 Each measurement parameter will be analyzed using one-way ANOVA followed by mean separation using Tukey’s test.